Asabeneh/30-Days-Of-Python/29_Day_Building_API/29_building_API.md

 DELETE     Used for object deletion
 ```

-Let's build an api which collects information about 30DaysOfPython students.
+Let us build an API which collects information about 30DaysOfPython students.
 We will collect the name, country, city, date of birth, skills and bio.

 To implement this API, we will use: